 Consider this a starting point though.
 There’s many ways to build out the profile.
 What you include depends on your market research, and your brand and category context.

 Start by gathering market research.
 Look at what you already know about customers.
 Decide if you need to carry out more research.
 Filling in a customer segment profile often generates research questions to plug into your market research process.
+It usually needs specific segmentation research.

 The main purpose of the profile is to bring the segment to life.
 Often, describing one representative person from that segment works better than trying to describe the broader group.
 It’s easier to visualise one person who represents the bigger segment, than a whole segment.